the-teachingRSE-project/competencies/competencies.md

 They are embedded in a research group or work within a team of RSEs supporting particular research projects.
 RSEs often need to interact with and facilitate communication among colleagues, clients and contractors with a very broad spectrum of background-knowledge, specialisation, expectations and experience.
-The team skills are therefore crucially important.
+Team skills are therefore crucially important.
 Team skills are also mentioned in common guides for software engineering such as the Software Engineering Body of Knowledge [@swebok_2024].
 However, the interpersonal and organisational skills and the capacity for adaption required to work in a research setting warrants a much stronger emphasis on this field of competence.